tousdan/qmk_userspace/README.md

+To compile for the rp2040 microcontroller the following command should be used

+`qmk compile -e CONVERT_TO=promicro_rp2040 -kb crkbd/rev1 -km markstos`

+This will generate a uf2 file which needs to simply be transferred to the controller once set in flash mode (press reset twice)

 # QMK Userspace for markstos

 This repo contains the "markstos" layouts for the Corne (crkbd), cocot46plus and Boardsource Unicorne keyboards.